Kibmeister/hotciv/src/test/testAlphaCiv.md

 [OK] Red's unit attack and destroy Blues unit
 [OK] A unit can only move 1 distance between two tiles [OK] Move unit actually moves a unit
-[OK]  A unit can only move if its move count is over 0 [OK] The move count of a unit is deducted after a move [OK] When the round starts, each unit is initialized to their maximal moves count
+[OK] A unit can only move if its movecount is over 0 [OK] The move count of a unit is deducted after a move [OK] When the round starts, each unit is initialized to their maximal moves count